Tanz0rz/haxe-fmod/README.md

 └── api/studio/lib/...             (platform-specific libs)
 ```

-**For HTML5 builds (optional)**, set a separate `FMOD_SDK_WEB` variable:
+**For HTML5 builds**, set a separate `FMOD_SDK_WEB` variable:

 ```bash
 # Download FMOD Engine 2.03.12 for HTML5 and extract it
 export FMOD_SDK_WEB="$HOME/fmod/fmodstudioapi20312html5"
 ```

-This is only needed if you plan to build for HTML5.
-It allows you to have both your native SDK and HTML5 SDK configured simultaneously without switching between them.
+This allows you to have both your native SDK and HTML5 SDK configured simultaneously without switching between them.

 Run `haxelib run haxefmod doctor` to verify your setup.